 Now it’s up to companies to choose a digital commerce architecture that provides an optimal customer experience.
 According to Gartner, there are three approaches:

-1. Commerce-led: The front-end experience is built on the ecommerce platform.
+1. Commerce-led: The storefront is built on the ecommerce platform.

-2. Experience-led: The front-end experience is built on the digital experience platform (DXP) or content management system (CMS).
+2. Experience-led: The storefront is built on the digital experience platform (DXP) or content management system (CMS).

-3. Headless (or API-oriented): APIs are used to pull content and functionality from the ecommerce platform and CMS into a custom front-end or front-end platform.
+3. Headless (or API-oriented): APIs are used to pull content and functionality from the ecommerce platform and CMS into a decoupled storefront.

 Let’s look at each of these in more detail.

-In this approach, the ecommerce platform owns the direct interaction with the consumer, meaning it’s responsible for delivering the front-end experience.
-This is optimal for creating the best purchase flow, merchandising and order management efficiency, but due to the tightly coupled front-end with the ecommerce system, companies don’t have the agility to move quickly enough to keep up with customer expectations.
+In this approach, the ecommerce platform owns the direct interaction with the consumer, meaning it’s responsible for delivering the customer-facing web experience.
+This is optimal for creating the best purchase flow, merchandising and order management efficiency, but due to the tightly coupled nature, companies don’t have the agility to move quickly enough to keep up with customer expectations.

-Another disadvantage is that brands are restricting their front-end options to the vendors’ templates and functionality, while these commerce systems are optimized for a more traditional product catalogue experience, they’re not ideal for delivering content-rich experiences that enable brand storytelling.
+Another disadvantage is that brands are restricting their web storefront to the vendors’ templates and functionality.
+While these commerce systems are optimized for a more traditional product catalogue experience, they’re not ideal for delivering content-rich experiences that enable brand storytelling.

-The content-led model requires a marketing-centric approach, as the front-end is built on the CMS.
+The content-led model requires a marketing-centric approach, as the storefront is built on the CMS.
 This approach helps brands craft content across touchpoints and engage customers with content-rich experiences.
-Again, this approach means that the front-end is tightly coupled to a backend application, limiting the business’ agility and flexibility.
+Again, this approach means that the storefront is tightly coupled to a backend application, limiting the business’ agility and flexibility.

 Traditionally, brands opted for either commerce-led or experience-led approaches.
 However, the major drawback of these approaches is that they force brands to prioritize either commerce or content, when in reality, both are equally important.
-Add to this the fact that all of the front-end and backend systems are tightly glued together, which makes it slow and painful to implement changes to the customer experience.
+Add to this the fact that the storefront is tightly glued to the backend system, which makes it slow and painful to implement changes to the customer experience.

 Faced with the fact that customer-centricity will become imperative in the upcoming years, brands and retailers have been on a quest to find a solution that meets customers’ needs at every touchpoint.